tataraba/pyhat-fastapi/README.md

 You can also manually kick off other CLI commands (such as the build) with `--watch` or `--minify`

 Although I did say that this is mostly non-trivial, it is a definite step that could be automated for a PyHAT type of application.

+Lastly, running the build command (with a watcher) is a bit of boilerplate that would be nice to automate.
+It's an easy step to forget.

+Elsewhere, I also included a subprocess command on app startup that ran the build command.
+This is especially useful to make sure your app has the most up-to-date css file.

 ### htmx